-We were incorporated in Minnesota in April 2002 under the name BioDrain Medical, Inc. Effective August 6, 2013, the Company changed its name to Skyline Medical Inc. Pursuant to an Agreement and Plan of Merger dated effective December 16, 2013, the Company merged with and into a Delaware corporation with the same name that was its wholly-owned subsidiary, with such Delaware Corporation as the surviving corporation of the merger.
+We were incorporated in Minnesota in April 2002 under the name BioDrain Medical, Inc. Effective August 6, 2013, the Company changed its name to Skyline Medical Inc. Pursuant to an Agreement and Plan of Merger dated effective December 16, 2013, the Company merged with and into a Delaware corporation with the same name that was its wholly-owned subsidiary, with such Delaware corporation as the surviving corporation of the merger.
 We are a development stage company manufacturing an environmentally conscientious system for the collection and disposal of infectious fluids that result from surgical procedures and post-operative care.
 Since our inception in 2002, we have invested significant resources into product development.
 We believe that our success depends upon converting the traditional process of collecting and disposing of infectious fluids from the operating rooms of medical facilities to our wall-mounted Fluid Management System ("FMS") and use of our proprietary cleaning fluid and filter kit.

-We currently have three Regional Sales Managers to sell the STREAMWAY System.
-In the first quarter of 2015 we have renewed a contract with an Independent Distributor covering New York and surrounding areas.
+We currently have one regional sales manager to sell the STREAMWAY FMS.
+In 2014 we signed a contract with an independent distributor covering New York and surrounding areas as well as, two other independent contracting groups handling parts of the Midwest and the Southeast.

 Since inception, we have been unprofitable.
-We incurred net losses of approximately 2.2 million and 1.6 million for the three months ended March 31, 2014, respectively.
-As of March 31, 2015 and March 31, 2014, we had an accumulated deficit of approximately 35.9 million and 30.3 million, respectively.
+We incurred net losses of approximately \$1.2 million and \$1.4 million for the three and six months ended June 30, 2015, and \$1.7 million and \$3.4 million for the three months and six months ended June 30, 2014, respectively.
+As of June 30, 2015 and June 30, 2014, we had an accumulated deficit of approximately \$37.1 million and \$32.0 million, respectively.
 We received approval from the FDA in April 2009 to commence sales and marketing activities of the STREAMWAY FMS system and shipped the first system in 2009.
 However, there was no significant revenue prior to 2011, primarily due to lack of funds to build and ship the product.

+In the first quarter of 2014, the Company commenced sales of an updated version of the STREAMWAY FMS, which provides a number of enhancements to the existing product line including a more intuitive and easier to navigate control screen, data storage capabilities, and additional inlet ports on the filters, among other improvements.
+This updated version utilizes improved technology, including the capability for continuous flow and continuous suctioning, as covered by our provisional patent application filed in 2013 and our non-provisional patent application filed in January 2014.
+We sold eighty-nine STREAMWAY units to date.

-We have sold eighty-two STREAMWAY units to date.
-We expect the revenue for STREAMWAY units to increase significantly at such time as the hospital approve the use of the unit for their application and place orders for billable units.
+We expect the revenue for STREAMWAY FMS units to increase significantly at such time as the hospitals approve the use of the units for their applications and place orders for billable units.
+We also expect an increase in trial based units.
 Trial basis units are either installed in or hung on the hospital room wall.
 The unit is connected to the hospital plumbing and sewer systems, as well as, the hospital vacuum system.
-The unit remains on the customer site for 2 - 4 weeks, as contracted, at no cost to the customer.
-However, the customer does purchased by the customer.
+The unit remains on the customer site for 2 - 4weeks, as contracted, at no cost to the customer.
+However, the customer does purchase the disposable kits necessary to effectively operate the units.
+Once the trial period has expired the unit is either returned to the Company or purchased by the customer.
 If purchased, at that time, the Company invoices the customer based upon a contracted price negotiated prior to the trial.
-We expect the revenue for STREAMWAY units to increase significantly at such time as the hospital room wall.
-The unit is connected to the hospital plumbing and sever systems, as well as, the hospital vacuum system.
-The unit remains on the customer based upon a contracted price negotiated prior to the trial.
-We expect the revenue for STREAMWAY units to increase significantly at such time as the hospital room wall.
-The unit is connected to the hospital plumbing and sever systems, as well as, the hospital vacuum system.
-The unit remains on the customer based upon a contracted price negotiated prior to the trial.
-We expect the revenue for STREAMWAY units to increase significantly at such time as the hospital supprove the use of the unit for their application an